glenux/musala/README.md

 ## License

-Musala Mail is Copyright © 2018-2019 Glenn ROLLAND.
+Musala Push is Copyright © 2018-2019 Glenn ROLLAND.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.